Local Travel Experts

 Palo Alto market is operating on the first Saturday and Sunday of each month (except for August) from 11:00 – 21:00.
 Please note that there is an entrance fee of €4.50 for this market.
 Kids under 12 are free.

-Eat Street is not necessarily a market but it is good fun to go and have a look here while you are visiting!
+Eat Street is not necessarily a part of the traditional Barcelona markets, but it is good fun to go and have a look here while you are visiting Barcelona markets!

-Every edition has got a different topic, think desayunos del mundo (breakfasts of the world), cheesy Christmas, hot & spicy.
-Some editions host restaurants, some have little stalls, and others only have tables; the main part is the quality and diversity of the food and gastronomy.
+Every edition, much like the diverse offerings at Barcelona markets, has got a different topic, think desayunos del mundo (breakfasts of the world), cheesy Christmas, hot & spicy.
+Some editions host restaurants, akin to the stalls at Barcelona markets, some have little stalls, and others only have tables; the main part is the quality and diversity of the food and gastronomy, reflecting the ethos of Barcelona markets.

-Eat Street’s goal is to make the public taste unusual international recipes and dishes while being able to communicate with the chefs preparing them.
-The chefs have full freedom to experiment and put on the table what they have in mind.
+Eat Street’s goal, aligning with the spirit of Barcelona markets, is to make the public taste unusual international recipes and dishes while being able to communicate with the chefs preparing them, a feature also seen in many Barcelona markets.
+The chefs have full freedom to experiment and put on the table what they have in mind, mirroring the innovative spirit of Barcelona markets.

-There are other areas at this market such as a place for cooking demonstrations, a zone with workspace and tastings (limited space, you would need to pre-book), and an expert zone in which an expert explains innovative gastronomical projects.
+There are other areas at this market, similar to those found in Barcelona markets, such as a place for cooking demonstrations, a zone with workspace and tastings (limited space, you would need to pre-book), and an expert zone in which an expert explains innovative gastronomical projects, something that is increasingly popular in Barcelona markets.

-This market is fun for everyone and it also covers many dietary restrictions.
+This market is fun for everyone and it also covers many dietary restrictions, just like the inclusive nature of Barcelona markets.

 Brunch in- is one of the most fantastic festivals in Barcelona, it is a festival for people of all ages and with many different interests.